zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part6.md

 that it is meant to be a trait of the registered user.
 Also, this trait can be applied on `RegisteredUser` only.

-Second, the adapter types are also traits and not concrete class.
+Second, the adapter types are also traits and not concrete classes.

 ```scala
 trait EmployeeAdapter extends MailOwner {